LightJason/lightjason.github.io/content/tutorials/agentspeak-in-fifteen-minutes.md

 ---
-title: "Tutorial: AgentSpeak Scenario in 15 Minutes for Developers"
+title: "Tutorial: Develop an AgentSpeak Scenario in 15 Minutes"
 jsonld: ["techarticle"]
 ---

-This tutorial explains how to build a simple, but full working scenario in 15 minutes with the most recent version of the AgentSpeak(L++) source code.
+This tutorial explains how to develop a simple, but full working scenario in 15 minutes with the most recent version of the AgentSpeak(L++) source code.

 __Note: This tutorial aims at developers of multi-agent systems (MAS) and requires some basic understanding in programming.__